 When a young person is feeling overwhelmed with too much sensory stimuli they experience what is commonly known as 'sensory overload'.

-A diagnosis typically helps the person, their family, supporters and friends to understand how best to help, learn strategies and enable the appropriate educational, therapeutic, and support services to be identified and provided.
+A diagnosis can help the person, their family, supporters and friends to understand how best to help, learn strategies and enable the appropriate educational, therapeutic, and support services to be identified and provided.
 In our experience, the services that families are rightly entitled to are difficult to obtain however.
 We can help you and support you through this time.
+Whether you choose to seek a diagnosis or not, it is a personal choice, with no right or wrong choice.

-An accurate, early diagnosis may be difficult to obtain and it is always worth seeking a medical assessment from professionals who have knowledge of autism.
-There are other conditions which are similar in presentation to autism and we would always recommend seeking professional help.
+An accurate, early diagnosis may be difficult to obtain and it is always worth seeking a medical assessment from professionals who specialise in diagnosing autism.
+There are other conditions which are similar in presentation and we would always recommend seeking professional help.

 Autistic individuals can need different levels of support depending on how they are affected.
-It's important to note that not all people with autism will need to live in a supported environment, many do not, however, nearly all will need specialist help or input at some point during their life.
+It's important to note that not all people with autism will need to live in a supported environment, many do not.
+The biggest area you can help with is understanding and learning from others on the spectrum.
 With the right support all individuals can enjoy meaningful and inclusive lives and family and friends can be supported too.

-For further information on diagnosis speak to your GP or contact us on firstname.lastname@example.org to help support you.
+For further information on diagnosis speak to your GP or school SENCO or contact us on firstname.lastname@example.org to help support you.

 - Dyslexia, dyspraxia, dyscalculia, dysgraphia and learning disabilities